 May Theilgaard Watts’ best-known work, Reading the Landscape of America, is widely available from online booksellers, including: Amazon and Powell’s Books and Barnes and Noble.
-(For some reason, Amazon shows an old cover, but what you will get is the newest reprint with the cover shown below.)
-You might want to check your favorite site to see if they are offering a discounted price.
-You can also order directly from us using the link below.
-Reading the Landscape of Europe is also available from online booksellers.
+Reading the Landscape of Europe ISBN 978-0-912550-30-5 is also available from online booksellers.
 (If interested in a bulk order for 5 or more copies, please send us a note using the contact form)

 Note: Bookstores can order these titles through Ingram.

 There is good reading on the land.
 The records are written in forests, in fencerows, in bogs, in playgrounds, in pastures, in gardens, in canyons, in tree rings.
 Interpreting this reading matter, in place, on the land, seeing living things in their total environment, is an adventure into the field that is called ecology.

 -May Theilgaard Watts, preface to Reading the Landscape of America